 Honolulu County assistance programs.

 Non-profits, government agencies, and charities provide a number of services and financial assistance programs to low income and needy Honolulu families.
-If a program can’t provide you cash assistance to pay your bills, rent, or other expenses, they can usually refer you to other organizations to call for help.
+There are grants to help with rent or mortgage payments, funds for utility bills and security deposits, free food and more.
+Find how to get help from charities, community clinics for free medical care, church programs and other aid. f a program can’t provide you cash assistance to pay your bills, rent, or other expenses, they can usually refer you to other organizations to call for help.
 Many of the leading agencies to call are below.

 Financial assistance for bills, rent, and housing